denoyse/JCaptchaPrompt-plowshare/README.md

 JCaptchaPrompt-plowshare
 ========================

-This is a captcha solver for plowshare written in Java.
+This is a captcha input prompt for plowshare written in Java.

 It's benefit above plowshare's buit-in solutions is, that it displays the captcha image and prompts for input within the same graphical window.
 As a result, you can launch multiple downloads in the same terminal in parallel while still being able to input captchas.